Last Updated on: 20th July 2023, 11:18 am

 Damaged Immune System

-If your parrot had a strong immune system, it might not occur until after long-term exposure to smoking.
-Secondhand smoke can damage the body’s ability to fight other illnesses and diseases.
+If the parrot had a strong immune system, it might not occur until after continued exposure to smoking.
+Secondhand smoke can affect the body’s ability to fight other illnesses and diseases.

-This can be especially dangerous in young chicks, which may develop permanent health complications from any of the illnesses they fail to fight off.
+This can be especially dangerous in young chicks, which may develop permanent health complications from illnesses they can’t effectively fight off.

 Likewise, older parrots may succumb to deadly diseases they’d otherwise avoid.